ChaidenD/NoteTaker/README.md

 # NoteTaker
-Attempt at making a note taking app using java
+Attempt at making a note taking app using java and html